Targeted Cross-Validation

-For targeted cross validation, the k-Folds method is used.
-It consists at splitting the database into k parts (the folds) and using k - 1 folds for learning a set of k networks but before this step, the database is shuffled in order to avoid bias due to a sorted database.
-For each network, the last k-th fold is used for testing the network and measuring its predictive performance.
-For each network learnt, the continuous variables are re-discretized according to the variable distribution in the fold.
+For targeted cross-validation, the k-fold method is used.
+It consists of splitting the database into k parts (the folds) and using k-1 folds to learn a set of k networks.
+Before this step, the database is shuffled to avoid bias from a sorted database.
+For each network, the kth fold is used to test the network and measure its predictive performance.
+For each learned network, the continuous variables are re-discretized according to the variable distribution in the fold.
 The discretization method is the same as the one used for the reference network.
-On the contrary, initial aggregations are kept.
+By contrast, initial aggregations are kept.

-If the initial database is stratified then the generated database wil be stratified in the same way.
+If the initial database is stratified, then the generated database will be stratified in the same way.

 The structural coefficients are updated for the new networks in the following way: